Skip to main content

 No water reaching the maker

 If the icebox is dry and frost-free but still empty, suspect the water inlet valve.
-It is the solenoid valve that opens to fill the ice mold.
+It is the solenoid that opens to fill the ice mold.
 They fail closed with age and hard water.
 A tech tests it with a meter; a stuck valve gets replaced, not coaxed.

 When to call a pro